 If you think you have signs or symptoms of hepatitis B, contact your doctor.

 - Sexual contact.
-You may become infected if you have unprotected sex with an infected partner whose blood, saliva, semen or vaginal secretions enter your body.
+You may get hepatitis B if you have unprotected sex with someone who is infected.
+The virus can pass to you if the person's blood, saliva, semen or vaginal secretions enter your body.

 - Sharing of needles.
-HBV is easily transmitted through needles and syringes contaminated with infected blood.
-Sharing intravenous (IV) drug paraphernalia puts you at high risk of hepatitis B.
+HBV easily spreads through needles and syringes contaminated with infected blood.
+Sharing IV drug paraphernalia puts you at high risk of hepatitis B.

 - Accidental needle sticks.
 Hepatitis B is a concern for health care workers and anyone else who comes in contact with human blood.